 Morning Totals Evening Totals Today's Totals

-(1)
+(a)

 (3)

 \odot

 (5)

-(3)
+\odot

+:

 •

 (iii)

+3

 (2)

 E

-Compare this chart of emojis to the one you filled out a couple of weeks ago.
-How would you describe your mood(s) over the past couple of weeks as compared to before you started the experiment?
-Compare your morning moods to your evening moods.
-What changes do you see now?
-What conclusions can you draw from this short experiment?
-What do you think would happen if you conducted this experiment for a month o more?
+ompare this chart of emojis to the one you filled out a couple of weeks ago.
+How ould you describe your mood(s) over the past couple of weeks as compared to efore you started the experiment? ompare your morning moods to your evening moods.
+What changes do you see hat conclusions can you draw from this short experiment? hat do you think would happen if you conducted this experiment for a month o ore? hat do you think would happen if you conducted this experiment for a month ou've had two weeks of intentionally filling your space with positives, so what's next?
+That depends on how you want to move forward.
+You have two basic choices: